 Fraud, Waste & Abuse

 Health care fraud, waste and abuse hurts everyone including members, providers, taxpayers and CareSource®.
-As a result, CareSource has a comprehensive fraud, waste and abuse program in our Special Investigations Unit.
+As a result, CareSource has a comprehensive fraud, waste and abuse program in our Program Integrity department.
 Please help us by reporting questionable activities and potential fraud, waste and abuse situations.

 Provider Fraud, Waste & Abuse